 We have, due to popular demand, created a diagnostic tool for RabbitMQ that is avaliable for all dedicated instances in CloudAMQP.
 A link to the tool can be found in the control panel for your instances.

 Keep your queue short if possible

 Many messages in a queue can put a heavy load on RAM usage.
-When this happens, RabbitMQ will start flushing (page out) messages to disk in order to free up RAM, and when that happens queueing speeds will deteriorate.
-This paging process can take some time and will block the queue from processing messages.
-When there is a lot of messages to page out, it can take considerable time and will affect the performance of the broker in a negative way.
+In order to free up RAM, RabbitMQ start flushing (page out) messages to disk.
+This process deteriorates queueing speed.
+The page out process usually takes time and blocks the queue from processing messages when there are many messages to page out.
+Many messages might affect the performance of the broker negatively.

 Enable lazy queues to get predictable performance

-In RabbitMQ 3.6 and larger, a feature called lazy queues was added.
+A feature called lazy queues was added in RabbitMQ 3.6.
 Lazy queues are queues where the messages are automatically stored to disk.
 Messages are only loaded into memory when they are needed.
-With lazy queues, the messages go straight to disk and thereby the RAM usage is minimized, but the throughput time will be larger.
+With lazy queues, the messages go straight to disk and thereby the RAM usage is minimized, but the throughput time will take longer time.

 We have seen that lazy queues create a more stable cluster, with better predictable performance.
 Your messages will not, without a warning, get flushed to disk.
 You will not suddenly be taken by a performance hit.
 If you are sending a lot of messages at once (e.g. processing batch jobs) or if you think that your consumers will not keep up with the speed of the publishers all the time, we recommend you to enable lazy queues.

 Please note that you should disable lazy queues if you require really high performance - if you’re queues always are short, or set a max-length policy.